-Table C: Variable Names, Values, and Descriptions Variable Name Values Description Rater 1, 2, or 3 Which of the three raters gave a rating Semester Fall or Spring Which semester the artifact came from Sex M or F Sex or gender of student who created the artifact rsrch_q 1, 2, 3, or 4 Rating on Research Question crit_des 1, 2, 3, or 4 Rating on Critique Design init_eda 1, 2, 3, or 4 Rating on Initial EDA sel_meth 1, 2, 3, or 4 Rating on Select Method(s) interp_res 1, 2, 3, or 4 Rating on Interpret Results vis_org 1, 2, 3, or 4 Rating on Visual Organization txt_org 1, 2, 3, or 4 Rating on Text Organization Artifact (text labels) Unique Identifier for each artifiact Repeated 0 or 1 1 = this is one of the 13 artifacts seen by all 3 raters value for sex; this value is dropped from the data set (Appendix, section 7.A.1.i).
+Table C: Variable Names, Values, and Descriptions Variable Name Values Description Rater 1, 2, or 3 Which of the three raters gave a rating Semester Fall or Spring Which semester the artifact came from Sex M or F Sex or gender of student who created the artifact rsrch_q 1, 2, 3, or 4 Rating on Research Question crit_des 1, 2, 3, or 4 Rating on Critique Design init_eda 1, 2, 3, or 4 Rating on Initial EDA sel_meth 1, 2, 3, or 4 Rating on Select Method(s) interp_res 1, 2, 3, or 4 Rating on Interpret Results vis_org 1, 2, 3, or 4 Rating on Visual Organization txt_org 1, 2, 3, or 4 Rating on Text Organization Artifact (text labels) Unique Identifier for each artifiact Repeated 0 or 1 1 = this is one of the 13 artifacts seen by all 3 raters rating

+Of the 117 observations in the data set, 64 are from female students and 52 are from male students with one artifact having a missing value for sex; this value is dropped from the data set (Appendix, section 7.A.1.i).
 After dropping this observation, two of the raters reviewed 39 artifacts and one reviewed 38.
 82 were randomly sampled from the Fall semester and 34 were sampled from the Spring semester.
-There is one missing observation in the categories Critique Design and Visual Organization.
+Additionally, there is one missing observation in the rubric categories Critique Design and Visual Organization.